Military Family Member Scholarships

 Benefits Extend to Military Families

-Many educational benefit programs are available around the country for the families of military personnel.
-Some programs offer the same benefits to the spouse and the children of the military member.
-Other programs offer different benefits to each.
-Please review the guidelines carefully, and adhere to all application requirements in order to be considered.
+Some of these programs offer the same benefits to the spouse and the children of the military member as they do to the military member themselves, while other programs offer different benefits to each family member.
+Make sure to review the guidelines below carefully, and adhere to all application requirements in order to be considered for one of these valuable military benefit programs.

 Scholarship Opportunities